cemremengu/ristorante/README.md

 # Ristorante
-A sample project based on Greg Young's famous restaurant example demonstrating DDD, CQRS and ES
+A sample project demonstrating DDD, CQRS and ES

+# Credits
+Special thanks to James Geall (@jageall) for his teachings.